lloydroc/lloydroc.github.io/content/post/c/list-directory.md

 ## C code to List files in Directory

-Below is a simple example, mainly taken from `man scandir`, with the execption of adding filtering logic.
+Below is a simple example, mainly taken from `man scandir`, with the exception of adding filtering logic.
 The filtering logic would typically be done on the name of the file which is found in the `dirent.d_name` structure member.
 With filtering it allows us to easy skip over files we don't want returned.
 There is more on the the `dirent` structure later.
 If you don't want a filter instead of passing in the function you can simply set the argument to `NULL`.

 {{< highlight c >}}
 #define _DEFAULT_SOURCE